 This Article Contains:

-- Employee Monitoring Software
+- Top 5 Employee Monitoring Software

-The 4 Benefits Of Employee Monitoring
+4 Key Benefits of Employee Monitoring

 These sections are for readers who are unfamiliar with the benefits of employee monitoring.

 Many employers monitor employee activity to keep their staff focused and improve productivity.

-Sure, employee monitoring isn’t easy to carry out — there are many rules and regulations you’ll have to follow while doing it.
+Sure, employee monitoring isn’t easy to carry out.
+There are many rules and regulations you’ll have to follow while doing it.

-This can happen due to various factors, such as social media or other coworkers.
+This can happen due to various factors, such as social media or other co-workers.

 2. Increased Transparency